QuickDrop: Efficient Federated Unlearning by Integrated Dataset Distillation: Abstract

 \section{Abstract}

 Federated Unlearning (FU) aims to delete specific training data from an ML model trained using Federated Learning (FL).
-We introduce \sys, an efficient and original FU method that utilizes dataset distillation (DD) to accelerate unlearning and drastically reduces computational overhead compared to existing approaches.
-In \sys, each client uses DD to generate a compact dataset representative of the original training dataset, called a \emph{distilled dataset}, and uses this compact dataset during unlearning.
-To unlearn specific knowledge from the global model, \sys has clients execute Stochastic Gradient Ascent with samples from the distilled datasets, thus significantly reducing computational overhead compared to conventional FU methods.
-We further increase the efficiency of \sys by ingeniously integrating DD into the FL training process.
-By reusing the gradient updates produced during FL training for DD, the overhead of creating distilled datasets becomes close to negligible.
-Evaluations on three standard datasets show that, with comparable accuracy guarantees, \sys reduces the duration of unlearning by 463.8$\times$ compared to model retraining from scratch and 65.1$\times$ compared to existing FU approaches.
-We also demonstrate the scalability of \sys with $100$ clients and show its effectiveness while handling multiple unlearning operations.
+However, existing FU methods suffer from inefficiencies due to the high costs associated with gradient recomputation and storage.
+This paper presents \sys, an original and efficient FU approach designed to overcome these limitations.
+During model training, each client uses \sys to generate a compact synthetic dataset, serving as a compressed representation of the gradient information utilized during training.
+This synthetic dataset facilitates fast gradient approximation, allowing rapid downstream unlearning at minimal storage cost.
+To unlearn some knowledge from the trained model, \sys clients execute stochastic gradient ascent with samples from the synthetic datasets instead of the training dataset.
+The tiny volume of synthetic data significantly reduces computational overhead compared to conventional FU methods.
+Evaluations with three standard datasets and five baselines show that, with comparable accuracy guarantees, \sys reduces the unlearning duration by $463\times$ compared to retraining the model from scratch and $65-218\times$ compared to FU baselines. \sys supports both class- and client-level unlearning, multiple unlearning requests, and relearning of previously erased data.